 A good chair that falls short of greatness.
 Still, it’s elegant design and excellent lumbar and back support make it an outstanding choice for the right user.
 Recommended.

-One final comment to make before we start taking a closer look at the specific models.
-A lot of people may be on the lookout for the “best high back office chair under 200 dollars.”
-If that’s you, then you’re in luck because every chair listed here is a high-backed model.
+One final comment before we take a closer look at the specific models.
+Many may seek the “best high back office chair under 200 dollars.”
+If that’s you, you’re lucky because every chair listed here is a high-backed model.
 That’s because head/neck/shoulder support is a key component of ergonomic design.

-Sure, it’s entirely possible to create a good mid-back ergonomic chair, but a comparably outfitted high-back chair is going to be the superior choice, simply because mid-back chairs, by definition, can’t provide head/neck/shoulder support.
+Sure, it’s entirely possible to create an excellent mid-back ergonomic chair.
+Still, a comparably outfitted high-back chair will be the superior choice simply because mid-back chairs, by definition, can’t provide head/neck/shoulder support.

-So, let’s jump in and take a look at our winners, finalists, and some great alternate choices.
-We feel confident that somewhere in the charts above and the details below, you’ll find an office chair that you’ll absolutely fall in love with.
+So, let’s look at our winners, finalists, and great alternate choices.
+We feel confident that somewhere in the charts above and the details below, you’ll find an office chair you’ll fall in love with.

 Our Pick: Serta Hannah II